Huge fire at Beirut port weeks after deadly blast

-A huge fire raged in Beirut port on Thursday, sparking alarm among Lebanese still reeling from the devastating dockside explosion that disfigured the capital last month.
+A huge fire raged in Beirut port on Thursday, AFP correspondents said, sparking alarm among Lebanese still reeling from a devastating dockside explosion that disfigured the capital last month.

-"Operations have begun to extinguish the fire and army helicopters will take part," it said on Twitter.
+"Operations have begun to extinguish the fire and army helicopters will take part," the military said in a statement on Twitter.

-Social media users posted video footage which unsettled Beirut residents only just recovering from the country's deadliest peacetime disaster.
+Social media users posted video footage, which sparked alarm among Beirut residents only just recovering from the country's deadliest peace-time disaster.

 "Insane fire at the port, causing a panic all across Beirut.
-We just can't catch a break," Aya Majzoub, a researcher for the group Human Rights Watch, wrote on Twitter.
+We just can't catch a break," Human Rights Watch researcher Aya Majzoub wrote on Twitter.

-The August 4 blast sparked widespread outrage after it emerged authorities had been aware for years of the presence of the huge stockpile of ammonium nitrate that blew up, and the scandal forced the government to resign.
+The blast sparked widespread outrage after it emerged authorities had been aware of the presence of the huge stockpile, and prompted the government to resign.

-The port blast had heaped new misery on Lebanese already battling the coronavirus pandemic and the country's worst economic crisis in decades, which has seen poverty rates double to more than half the population.
+The port blast piled new misery on Lebanese already battling the coronavirus pandemic and the country's worst economic crisis in decades, which has seen poverty rates double to more than half the population.

 © 2020 AFP